 I recently went on a kick of organizing my house, and I deemed a flat filing cabinet a critical piece of organization.
-Prices for a steel architectual/map cabinet are more than I wanted to spend, so I built a similar-yet-different cabinet for around 200USD.
+Prices for a steel architectural/map cabinet are more than I wanted to spend, so I built a similar-yet-different cabinet for around 200USD.

 While the design is simple, I was struggling to identify how many drawers I could fit and what materials I would need.
 I drew the design in Fusion 360, although this does not properly represent the final configuration (I had trouble fitting 10 drawers and now only have 8): https://a360.co/2N196wv

 This materials list is updated to my final revision.
-I actually revised my materials list at the store based on the selection; I spent 20 minutes wandering through the plywood isle shopping for the best condition/flattest wood that would meet my use case.
+I revised my materials list at the store based on the selection; I spent 20 minutes wandering through the plywood isle shopping for the best condition/flattest wood that would meet my use case.
 The underlayment can have some warp as the drawers will hold it straight, but flat sheets of plywood will make the project go much smoother.

 Here are the tools, blades, and hardware I used.
 A table saw would have been a nice addition

 The overall dimensions is 48" wide, 24" deep, 32" tall.
 All that will remain of the two sheets of plywood is a 16" strip.
-The initial sizing cuts really would benifit from a table saw or track saw, as the Kreg Rip Cut only goes to 24".
+The initial sizing cuts really would benefit from a table saw or track saw, as the Kreg Rip Cut only goes to 24".
 In this picture I'm using some aluminum that I consider square to make these large cuts.

 I've left the below picture here to document my original intention for drawer slides: the bottom of the drawers would fit into these grooves I'm cutting.
 While very cheap and simple, I would not suggest this design for anything but very light duty drawers.
-The cutting is teedious, the drawer height is then locked into the design, and the drawer bottom can break under its own weight when the drawer is pulled out partially.
+The cutting is tedious, the drawer height is then locked into the design, and the drawer bottom can break under its own weight when the drawer is pulled out partially.

 Assembling the cabinet.
 My strategy for making the cabinet square is to connect the top, bottom, left, and right sides of the cabinet.
 Then, when the back panel is placed on top, it is used to pull the other sides square.
-While I am happy with the end result, the measurements must be exact and I suspect there is a better way for this assembly.
+While I am happy with the result, the measurements must be exact and I suspect there is a better way for this assembly.

 Also noted here is that I'm using the Kreg Pocket Jig for these holes.
-Butt joints are generally weak, and the thin material combined with the layerd material of plywood makes joining plywood at a 90 difficult.
+Butt joints are generally weak, and the thin material combined with the layered material of plywood makes joining plywood at a 90 difficult.
 The jig allows the screw to claw into the perpendicular plywood, and I never had any splits in this project.

 With the boards cut to length, the below picture I'm using the Kreg Rip Cut over some extruded polystyrene to rip them in half.
 Yes, a table saw would be easier but I'm not ready to spend the money, or store the table saw in my garage.